josepablovr/Aarhus-University-Quadruped-Robot/README.md

 - Ensure that all commands are executed in the correct environment.
 - Review your workspace paths to avoid any errors during the Docker run command.

+### Future of this project:

+- Migration of Gazebo simulation to ROS2 Humble.
+- Implementation of a faster IMU to enable better control schemes.
+- Implementation and adaptation of our developed controllers for dynamic gaits (WBC + MPC).